MicrosoftDocs/azure-docs/articles/search/search-get-started-vector.md

 The vector query string is semantically similar to the search string, but includes terms that don't exist in the search index.
 If you do a keyword search for "classic lodging near running trails, eateries, retail", results are zero.
 We use this example to show how you can get relevant results even if there are no matching terms.

 > [!IMPORTANT]
 > The following examples aren't runnable code.
-For readability, we excluded vector values associated with `vectorQueries.vector`.
-A vector array includes 1536 embeddings, which is too long for this article.
-For this step, copy runnable code from the [sample on GitHub](https://github.com/Azure-Samples/azure-search-postman-samples/tree/main/quickstart-vectors).
+For readability, we excluded vector values because each array contains 1536 embeddings, which is too long for this article.
+Copy runnable code from the [sample on GitHub](https://github.com/Azure-Samples/azure-search-postman-samples/tree/main/quickstart-vectors) if you want to try these queries.

 ### Single vector search